cogentcore/core/README.md

 ### TODO

+* TEST: CSS on everything .class #name -- just need to call additional style passes with whatever matches..

+* Style one field -- use for fields in Node objs -- e.g., for indent in TreeView
+* also thumb in slider -- make it em sized -- will fix weird sizing issues -- generalize "StyleFields" struct -- just needs an Init interface.

+* Nonmodal dialogs -> windows

+* highlight, lowlight versions of lighter-darker that are relative to current lightness for dark-style themes.

+* override ki.Props json to save type names

+* get all json save / load working

 * Button parts not updating when I add a label, even with full re-render.

 * Auto-apply when valueview TextField is destroyed?

-* Style one field -- use for fields in Node objs -- e.g., for indent in TreeView
-* also thumb in slider -- make it em sized -- will fix weird sizing issues

-* CSS styling attached to Viewport; .class #name -- just need to call additional style passes with whatever matches..

 * scroll wheel events for scrolling! -- frame intercepts.  also sliders when in focus?